Do “lower” voices command more respect?

 Well, this has a nice ring to it, and it sounds “right” on the surface… but I think it leaves a lot open to interpretation.

-When we speak about “lowering” a voice, we may be referring to pitch, or we may be referring to volume.
+When we talk about “lowering” a voice, we might mean pitch, or we might mean volume.
 If it’s volume, I get it.
-Staying calm and not raising one’s voice in a tense situation can most definitely contribute to appearing professional and in control.
+Staying calm and not raising your voice in a tense situation can certainly make you appear more professional and in control.

-But if we’re talking about pitch… I think that’s where people get confused.
-It’s not really about lowering the frequency of your voice, per se; it’s about lowering and deepening the resonance of your sound.
+But if we’re talking about pitch, that’s where things get a little muddled.
+It’s not really about lowering the frequency of your voice.
+It’s about deepening the resonance of your sound.
 These are two very different elements of voice.
-If the proverb was simply interpreted as referring to pitch, this would imply that women are incapable of ever matching the gravitas that men have access to, with their voices, since men’s voices are typically lower due to their anatomy.
-And that is not true.
-I’ve worked with enough business men and women and read enough studies in marketing and voice research to know that credibility and strength are not dependent upon gender.
+If the idea of lowering pitch is taken at face value, it implies that women can never match the gravitas of men because men’s voices are typically lower due to anatomy.
+And that’s just not true.
+I’ve worked with enough men and women — and read enough research on marketing and voice — to know that credibility and strength aren’t gender-dependent.

 Many businessmen I’ve worked with have gotten in the habit of pushing their voices down to the bottom of their range, in an attempt (I assume) to sound more masculine, more authoritative, stronger… By doing this, they end up robbing their voices of depth and richness, ultimately making their voices sound smaller.
 They also typically end up speaking in what’s closer to a “monotone,” because there’s less room for their voices to change, to move up and down, and show inflection, which is important for conveying emphasis, emotion, and connection to what’s being said.
 Their message comes out dulled down and less potent.